skyvers/skyve-dev-guide/chapters/concepts.md

 view declaration for the customer and specify another kind of widget.

-![Figure 4](media/image26.png "Figure 4 Override levels for a document widget declaration")
+![Figure 4](media/image26.png "Figure 4 Override levels for a document widget declaration") _Figure 4 - Override levels for a document widget declaration_

 At each context level (application, view, customer), the developer has the option to rely on the default characteristic or override this with